 The child reverses a digit when recording A reversed digit is acceptable if it is clearly recognisable as the digit intended; for example, a reversed 2 must clearly show the characteristics of a 2 rather than a 5.
-The child writes a transposed number as the answer Transposed numbers should not be awarded the mark; for example, an answer of '61' when the correct answer is '16' should not be marked as correct.
+The child writes a transposed number as the answer Transposed numbers should not be awarded the mark: for example, an answer of '16' when the correct answer is '61' should not be marked as correct.
 The child's response is numerically equivalent to the answer in the mark scheme The mark scheme will generally specify which equivalent responses are allowed.
 If this is not the case, award the mark unless the mark scheme states otherwise.
-The child's answer is correct but the wrong working is shown Always award the mark for a correct response unless the mark scheme states otherwise.
-The correct response has been crossed (or rubbed) out and not replaced Mark any legible crossed out work that has not been replaced according to the mark scheme.
-If the work has been replaced, then do not consider the crossed out work.
+The child's answer is correct but the wrong working is shown Always award the mark(s) for a correct response unless the mark scheme states otherwise.
+The correct response has been crossed (or rubbed) out and not replaced Mark any legible crossed-out work that has not been replaced according to the mark scheme.
+If the work has been replaced, then do not consider the crossed-out work.
 The child has worked out the answer correctly and then written an incorrect answer in the answer box Give precedence to the answer given in the answer box over any other workings.
 However, there may be cases where the incorrect answer is due to a transcription error, in which case you may check the child's intention and decide whether to award the mark.
 More than one answer is given If all answers given are correct (or a range of answers is given, all of which are correct), award the mark unless the mark scheme states otherwise.
 If both correct and incorrect responses are given, do not award the mark unless the mark scheme states otherwise.
-The child's response does not match closely any of the examples given in the mark scheme Judge whether the response corresponds with the requirements in the Answer column of the mark scheme.
+The child's response does not match closely any of the examples given in the mark scheme responses are given, do not award the mark unless the mark scheme states otherwise.
+Judge whether the response corresponds with the requirements in the Answer column of the mark scheme.
+Refer also to the Additional guidance column and to the Examples of responses (where appropriate). match closely any of the examples given in the mark Judge whether the response corresponds with the requirements in the Answer column of the mark scheme.
+Refer also to the Additional guidance column and to the Examples of match closely any of the examples given in the mark scheme There appears to be a misread of numbers affecting the Judge whether the response corresponds with the requirements in the Answer column of the mark scheme.
 Refer also to the Additional guidance column and to the Examples of responses (where appropriate).
-There appears to be a misread of numbers affecting the working In general, the mark should not be awarded.
-However, in two-mark questions that have a working mark, award one mark if the working is applied correctly using the misread numbers provided that the misread numbers are comparable in difficulty to the original numbers.
-For example, if '243' is misread as '234', both numbers may be regarded as comparable in difficulty.
-No answer is given in the expected place, but the correct answer is given elsewhere Where a child has shown understanding of the question, award the mark.
-In particular, where a word or number response is expected, a child may meet the requirement by annotating a graph or labelling a diagram elsewhere in the question.
-The child's answer correctly follows through from earlier 'Follow through' marks may be awarded only when specifically stated in the mark scheme.
+In general, the mark should not be awarded.
+However, in two-mark questions that have a working mark, award one mark if the working is applied correctly using the misread numbers, provided that the misread numbers are comparable in difficulty to the original numbers.
+For example, if '243' is misread as '234', both numbers may be regarded as